-CIBC may have question and answer ("Q&A") meetings or calls with analysts, institutional investors and market professionals where CIBC is only repeating or clarifying previously released information and is not making a presentation accompanied by materials such as slides or handouts that have not been previously released.
+CIBC may have question and answer (Q&A) meetings or calls with analysts, institutional investors and market professionals where CIBC is only repeating or clarifying previously released information and is not making a presentation accompanied by materials such as slides or hand-outs that have not been previously released.
 Material information about CIBC that has not been released to the public may not be disclosed at any Q&A meeting.

-Where practical, during any Q&A meeting or call with analysts, the CFO or an authorized employee or contingent worker from Investor Relations as appropriate, should be present.
+Where practical, during any Q&A meeting or call with analysts, the CFO or a team member from Investor Relations as appropriate, should be present.